BakaSoniji/Bingus-Search/.github/ENVIRONMENT_SETUP.md

 - Versioning: CalVer `vYYYY.MM.P` (e.g., `v2025.08.0`), auto-incremented on each push to `main`.
 - Pipeline: On push to `main`, GitHub Actions will:
     - Build and push containers for `encoder`, `api`, and `bot` with tags `latest` and `vYYYY.MM.P`.
-    - Update and package the Helm chart (`helm/`) with the same CalVer version and publish to OCI.
+    - Update and package the Helm chart (`helm/`) with the same CalVer version and publish to Cloudflare R2.
     - Create a GitHub Release with a generated changelog.
     - Optionally deploy the frontend to Cloudflare R2 (enable via repo variable `ENABLE_FRONTEND_DEPLOYMENT=true`).